smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ③ Error Message : If an error occurred during query execution, the error message is displayed.

-④ Open in New Query : It opens a new query editor tab with the query statement.
+④ Open as New Query : It opens a new query editor tab with the query statement.